tweedegolf/swiftmailer-logger-bundle/README.md

 `Swift_Events_SendEvent sendPerformed` event on which it passes on the data to be logged to any loggers configured.

 ### Retrieving logged messages
-The bundle provides an empty repository that can be used to retrieve logged messages.
+The bundle provides an empty `LoggedMessage` repository that can be used to retrieve messages logged by the entity logger.
 Retrieve it in your custom controller by using:

 ```
 $repo = $this->getDoctrine()->getRepository("TweedeGolfSwiftmailerLoggerBundle:LoggedMessage");